figureland/git/README.md

 }
 const gitState = state()

 // 3.
-Presume this one is self-explanatory
+This one is hopefully self-explanatory

-const available = isGitAvailable()
+const available: boolean = isGitAvailable()
 ```

 ## Vite plugin